Condzi/after_2100/plan.md

     * Instantiated rendering / render N vertices at one time thing?
         * True Type Font Rendering
         * Bitmap Font rendering (for dev console; maybe just use TTF^?)
+    * Vertex and fragment shaders in one file (I've seen a macro trick to achieve this in GLSL)

 ----
 * Built-in **developer console**